paul-wolf/yewdoc-client/readme.md

 This will output some generally useful information but also information about which keys will be used.
 Currently, it will assume `.gnupg` as home directory.

+To use encryption safely, you need to be aware of numerous things that are out of scope for this document and Yewdocs, like safe key generation and safe key storage.
+Encrypting a file in-place is not a guarantee that a technical forensic operation could not possibly retrieve unencrypted content with possession of the host.
+Yewdocs assumes here that the encrypted documents are on the same filesystems as your keys.
+Are your keys protected by a passphrase?
+Is it reallly safe to have keys in the same place as encrypted data?
+All of these issues are the user's responsibility.

 The current implementation is very simple and lacks some desirable refinements, like unencrypting for you when when you want to edit the